 OSPF (Open Shortest Path First) is a dynamic Interior Gateway routing Protocol (IGP) based on IETF RFC 2328.
 The premise of OSPF is that the shortest or fastest routing path is used.
-The implementation of OSPFv2 allows controllers to deploy effectively in a Layer 3 topology.
+The implementation of OSPFv2 allows Dell Networking W-Series controllers to deploy effectively in a Layer 3 topology.
 The controllers can act as default gateway for all clients and forward user packets to the upstream router.

-Each IAP-VPN can be defined a separate subnet derived from corporate intranet pool to allow IAP-VPN devices to work independently.
-For sample topology and configuration, see ArubaOS User Guide.
+In the current release of Dell Networking W-SeriesArubaOS, each IAP-VPN can be defined a separate subnet derived from corporate intranet pool to allow IAP-VPN devices to work independently.
+For sample topology and configuration, see Dell Networking W-Series ArubaOS User Guide.

-To redistribute IAP-VPN routes into the OSPF process, use the following command :
+To redistribute IAP-VPN routes into the OSPF proces, use the following command:

+'''

-(host)(config) # router ospf redistribute rapng-vpn
+(host) (config) # router ospf redistribute rapng-vpn

+'''